osu-tekbots/capstone-website/docs/dev-workflow.md

 1. On the ensuing page, enter the ONID of the user you created and click "Start Masquerading".
 This will "log you in" as the user and let you see the site through their eyes.

-1. At any point to stop masquerading, return the the masquerade page and click the "Stop" button.
+1. At any point to stop masquerading, return to the masquerade page and click the "Stop" button.

 ## Development Workflow and GitHub